-As of and for the three months ended March 27, 2021, the Company had a credit facility consisting of a \$750 million term loan and a \$2.05 billion multi-currency revolving facility.
+As of and during the three months ended March 27, 2021, the Company had a Credit Facility consisting of a \$750 million term loan and a \$2.05 billion multi-currency revolving facility.
 The term loan facility matured in 19 quarterly installments with the last installment due March 26, 2023.
 During the three months ended March 27, 2021, the Company prepaid the remaining amount of the term loan, or \$146.9 million, with proceeds from an unregistered private offering (see 2029 and 2031 Senior Notes below).
-The revolving facility matured on March 26, 2023, and required no scheduled payment before that date.
+The revolving facility had a maturity date of March 26, 2023, and required no scheduled payment before that date.
 Approximately \$0.2 million of deferred financing costs were expensed upon prepayment of the term loan.

-During the three months ended June 26, 2021, the Company amended and restated the Credit Facility increasing the capacity of the revolving credit facility and extending the maturity date to April 2026, which requires no scheduled payment before that date.
+During the three months ended June 26, 2021, the Company amended and restated the Credit Facility increasing the capacity of the revolving credit facility and extending the maturity date to April 2026, with no required scheduled payment before that date.
 The amended and restated Credit Facility provides for a \$3.0 billion multi-currency revolving facility.
 No additional term loan was borrowed.
-Amendments were made in connection with the prospective discontinuation of LIBOR and other changes in law since the execution of the Company's existing credit agreement and makes other amendments to certain other covenants and terms.
+Amendments were made in connection with the prospective discontinuation of LIBOR and other changes in law since the execution of the Company's existing credit agreement and other amendments were made to certain other covenants and terms